lmoore36/comp423-course-notes/docs/tutorials/go-setup.md

 This is your Go code.
 In this code, you:

-- Declare a main package (a package is a way to group functions, and it's made up of all the files in the same directory).
+- Declare a main package (a way to group functions, made up of all files in the main directory).
-- Import the popular fmt package, which contains functions for formatting text, including printing to the console.
-This package is one of the standard library packages you got when you installed Go.
+- Import the fmt package, this contains functions for formatting text.
+It's one of the standard library packages that comes with installing Go.
-- Implement a main function to print a message to the console.
-A main function executes by default when you run the main package.
+- Implement a main function to print "Hello, World!" to the console.
+The main function executes by default when you run the main package.

 ### Step 4: Run your code in the command line.

 ```